 But that doesn’t excuse you from being part of the problem of rising health care costs.
 You have all seen the numbers already but here they are again for those that haven’t.
 As we have gotten larger, health care spending from the obese and overweight has grown 80% in the short period from 2001 to 2006 and right now 1/3 of Americans adults are obese.

 What should we do?
 Even overweight and obese people need health insurance.
+Under the Affordable Care Act, they now qualify for any health plan without getting their rates increased or being declined.
+Underwriters won’t even look at your BMI anymore before offering you coverage for the same premium as a healthy person.
 Call East Coast Health Insurance at 888 803 5917 as everyone has a health plan that they qualify for if they are willing to try, whether it is Medicaid, the county health plans, or even private health insurance.
-To see if you qualify for health insurance please check our height and weight page for the bmi charts, and make sure to get a health insurance quote here, as you might be eligible for insurance.

-Obviously the individual health insurance market has already taken a bite out of their pocketbooks (sorry for the pun) as the health insurance premiums on the obese (assuming they can even get approved) can be eye opening.
+Before health reform, the individual health insurance market had already taken a bite out of their pocketbooks (sorry for the pun) as the health insurance premiums on the obese (assuming they can even get approved) could be eye opening.

-Many health insurance companies will up charge a heavy person (not an obese person) up to 50-100% more than the actual premium.
-An obese person will usually not even get approved, and even if they should be able to be approved their conditions will cause them to be declined.
+Many health insurance companies would up charge a heavy person (not an obese person) up to 50-100% more than the actual premium.
+An obese person would usually not even get approved, and even if they should be able to be approved their conditions would cause them to be declined.

-Diabetes type 1 is always a declinable condition for individual health insurance (group health must accept it of course) and if an individual health insurance company accepts you with Insulin (type 1) diabetes you should cancel it as it is not a real health insurance company.
+Diabetes type 1 was always a declinable condition for individual health insurance (group health must accept it of course) and if an individual health insurance company accepted you with Insulin (type 1) diabetes, you should have canceled it as it was not a real health insurance company.